punk-security/secret-magpie/README.md

   --update-ca-store     If you're running secret-magpie-cli within Docker and need to provide an external CA certificate to trust, pass this option to cause it to update the container's certificate store.
   --dont-validate-https
                         Disables HTTPS validation for APIs/cloning.
-  --to-scan-list TO_SCAN_LIST
+  --web                 Hosts a webserver on http://localhost:8080 to view the results in browser --to-scan-list TO_SCAN_LIST
                         The file to read the list of repositories to scan from.
 One repository per line, web URL to the repository.